lindzeyn/unix-deadlock-checker/README.md

 #### Checkpoint 1 (20 points)

-Step 1, i.e., print to standard out a list of the userspace processes that are actively reading/writing/waiting on any locked file, and then exit.
+Step 1, i.e., print to standard out a list of the user space processes that are actively reading/writing/waiting on any locked file, and then exit.

 #### Checkpoint 2 (35 points)